ihechikara/ihechikara-blog/src/pages/posts/markdown-style-guide.md

 ---
 layout: "../../layouts/BlogPost.astro"
-title: "How to Write Markdown in an Astro Blog How to Write Markdown in an Astro Blog"
+title: "How to Write Markdown in an Astro Blog"
 description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
 pubDate: "Jul 01 2022"
 heroImage: "/placeholder-hero.jpg"